4 Breast Implant Safety Considerations You Need to Know

 That’s why highly textured implants aren’t customarily used anymore.
 However, a few patients around the globe have smooth breast implants who have BIA-ALCL, but they previously had textured implants.

 Capsular contracture is an abnormal tightening of the scar tissue that forms around any breast implant.
 It can make your breasts feel stiff, sore, and unnatural in shape.
 It’s one of the most common problems of breast implant surgery.
-It’s not dangerous to your health, but it’s an undesirable outcome that usually requires revision surgery.
+It’s not dangerous to your health, but it’s an undesirable outcome that usually requires revision or reconstructive surgery.

 Researchers aren’t sure why it happens but are probably due to more than one factor.
 Some data suggests that it’s more common after revision surgery and in patients who had the implants put over the muscle instead of below it.

 The time may come to have breast implants removed or replaced.
 You could have some questions about the safety of the revision surgery.
 As doctors always point out, any surgery with anesthesia carries risks.
-Still, complications seldom occur in healthy patients who don’t have health risks such as heart disease, diabetes, obesity, or high blood pressure.
+Still, surgical complications seldom occur in healthy patients who don’t have health risks such as heart disease, diabetes, obesity, or high blood pressure.

-However, some surgeons say revision surgery slightly increases the risk of capsular contracture.
+However, some plastic surgeons say revision surgery slightly increases the risk of capsular contracture.
 Because of that risk, it’s essential to listen to your surgeon’s post-surgery instructions, such as avoiding drinking, certain medications, massage, and other risky activities that could lead to scar formation or bleeding.

 Another potential problem you may have heard of is breast implant illness or BII.
 Doctors don’t consider BII as a disease, but some women claim they had autoimmune symptoms after having breast implants and improved when they were taken out.